lihka1202/myownCS2113/CS2113_obsidian/Polymorphism/Polymorphism.md

 -   It is **shorter**.
 -   It is **simpler**.
 -   It is more **flexible** (in the above example, the `main` method will work even if we add more animal types).

+Essentially this allows us to use [[Substituability]], where an object can be off one type, but still show behaviors from another.